In 2023 SupportAbility has awarded $78,000!!

-We continue to provide scholarships to high school senior students who have overcome tremendous obstacles.
-Over $1.1 million has been given to date.
+SupportAbility continues to provide scholarships to high school senior students who have overcome tremendous obstacles.
+The Julie Inman Courage Award and its Memorial Awards has given $1.2 million to date.

 “All of our dreams can come true- if we have the courage to pursue them.”